learn-kktan/learn-kktan.github.io/_posts/2025-08-17-ITD214-applied-data-science-project.md

 After crawling the web for several related dataset, Zenodo Mental Health and Lifestyle Dataset for Sentiment Analysis is selected for analysing the workplace impact.

-The dataset (version v2, Oct 5, 2024) is downloaded from https://zenodo.org/records/14838680
+The dataset (version v2, Oct 5, 2024) can be downloaded from https://zenodo.org/records/14838680

-It is 5.3MB size with 50000 records with 17 columns (User_ID, Age, Gender, Occupation, Country, Mental_Health_Condition, Severity, Consultation_History, Stress_Level, Sleep_Hours, Work_Hours, Physical_Activity_Hours, Social_Media_Usage, Diet_Quality, Smoking_Habit, Alcohol_Consumption, Medication_Usage).
+It is a 5.3MB size with 50000 records with 17 columns (User_ID, Age, Gender, Occupation, Country, Mental_Health_Condition, Severity, Consultation_History, **Stress_Level**, Sleep_Hours, Work_Hours, Physical_Activity_Hours, Social_Media_Usage, Diet_Quality, Smoking_Habit, Alcohol_Consumption, Medication_Usage).

 ### Sub-objective Number 3: Workplace Impact
 <img width="179" height="179" alt="image" src="https://github.com/user-attachments/assets/0624a702-17e7-40a9-94f8-1d886309d7d3" />

-To predict the likelihood of an individual experiencing high stress levels based on their occupation, work hours and other various factors.
+To predict the likelihood of an individual experiencing **high stress levels** based on their occupation, work hours and other various factors.

 The target variable is the **stress level** with ordinal multi-class values of low, medium and high.